pixielabs/handbook/03-project-delivery/07-deploying.md

 - [Netlify](https://www.netlify.com/) - We used to like Netlify but they increased their pricing and we had some real issues getting complex sites to build.
 We’ll be evaluating alternatives next time we build a static site.

+# Our standard deployment process

+Most projects should be set up as follows:

+ - The `main` branch is connected via Heroku to automatically deploy the staging application.
+ - The `production` branch will automatically deploy the production application.

+A deploy to production is then:

+1. Open a pull request from `main` to `production`.
+Title it with the date & 'production deploy'.
+Detail in the PR description what is going to be deployed.
+Check through the diff for any tasks that need to be run manually e.g. one-off rake tasks, and document them in the description too so you don't forget.
+2. Let the project team know on Slack you're preparing a deploy.
+3. Wait for CI to pass the commit you're merging.
+4. Merge the PR.
+5. Wait for CI to pass the merge commit (you can watch this on GitHub).
+6. Once CI passes the merge commit, the deploy should start on Heroku and you should see it on the Heroku dashboard for that app.
+Keep one eye on it.

+Once deployment finishes, let the project team know it's live and run any one-off tasks you documented at the start of the process.